Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Numerical Methods

 there is $h$ small enough that $\gamma=\alpha(h)e^{-2\nu\lambda_0h}<1$ as well as $\nu\lambda_Mh<1$.
 Let $N$ be large enough that $L\gamma^N<B$.
 Since $|\omega^n|<B$ implies $ |\omega^{n+1}|^2\le \gamma B^2 < B^2, $ once $|\omega^n|$ falls below $B$ it stays below $B$.
 It follows that $|\omega^{n+1}|<B$ for all $n\ge N$, which completes the proof of the lemma. \end{proof}

-We remark that, up to the constant $c_0$, the bound on $B$ given above is the same as the usual estimate on the absorbing ball of the two-dimensional incompressible Navier--Stokes equations (\ref{vort}), see, for example \cite{temam1995}.
-Note also that the estimate on the size of $h$ depends on $C_K$, which we have not explicitly computed here.
+Up to the constant $c_0$, the bound on $B$ given above is the same as the usual estimate on the absorbing ball of the two-dimensional incompressible Navier--Stokes equations (\ref{vort}), see, for example \cite{temam1995}.
+Note that the estimate on the size of $h$ depends on $C_K$, which we have not explicitly computed here.
 Lemma~\ref{aball} is important theoretically; however, as with other {\it a~priori\/} estimates of this type, the resulting bounds on $h$ and $B$ differ by many orders of magnitude from those suggested by the numerics.
+A similar theorem could be proved about the discrete alpha models.
+As only $\omega^n$ is used when computing the residual $\rho^n$, we omit that theorem and proof.

-We turn now to the computation of the discrete residual.
-Project~(\ref{residR}) onto the Fourier modes to obtain
+Consider next the computation of the discrete residual.
+For the discrete dynamical systems given by (\ref{exactd}) and (\ref{approxd}) we obtain

-This integral can be estimated using any of a number of numerical quadratures.
-For simplicity we define $\rho_k^n$ as the approximation of $\rho_k(t_n)$ given by the Riemann--Stieltjes sum using the left end points of each subinterval.
-Thus,